iamvikramkumar/ibm_machine_learning_coursera/03_Supervised Machine Learning: Classification/week_6.md

 `Downsampling is likely to decrease Precision.`

 ## Q2.
 Which of the following statements about Random Upsampling is TRUE?

-`Random Upsampling generates observations that were not part of the original data.`
+`Random Upsampling results in excessive focus on the more frequently-occurring class. `

 ## Q3.
 Which of the following statements about Synthetic Upsampling is TRUE?
 `Synthetic Upsampling generates observations that were not part of the original data.`